 Systems thinking tells us that if we want to make a system stronger, we need to create stronger relationships.
-Put another way, to bring health to a system, we need to connect it to more Relationships are the basis of conflict and its long-term solution.

-of itself,81 both vertically (between the government and the people) and horizontally (among people in various state institutions and among groups in society).
+Put another way, to bring health to a system, we need to connect it to more of itself, both vertically (between the government and the people) and horizontally (among people in various state institutions and among groups in society).